What is Cryotherapy?

 How many treatments do I need?

-This depends on the nature of the lesion, and its size.
-More than one treatment maybe necessary, if so we recommend a repeat treatment after 2-3 weeks.
+This depends on the nature of the lesion and its size.
+More than one treatment may be necessary; if so, we recommend a repeat treatment after 2-3 weeks.

 How should I care for the treated area?